omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 Anyway, both are to be commended.

-Details of this amazing discovery are missing ( at least for me ) so I did a numeric exercise to reconstruct some of the numbers Verrier (may) had.
+Details of this amazing discovery are missing ( at least for me ) so I did a numeric exercise to try to reconstruct some of the numbers Verrier had at the time (my numbers).
 I should notice that I'm not an astronomer or historian.
-I just messing with planet ephemerides and numerical integration software.
+I'm just interested in understanding the problem.

-## some numbers
+## my numbers

 Uranus was discovered in 13/mar/1781 by William Herschel.
-So, by 1846, astronomers had about 65 years worth of Uranus observations.
+So, by 1846 astronomers had about 65 years worth of Uranus observations.

 65 years = 23741 days

 Uranus revolution period (its "year") is 30684 Earth days long, or 84 Earth years.
-By 1846, astronomers have recorded 77% of a Uranus revolution around the Sun.
+By 1846, astronomers have recorded about 77% of the first Uranus lap around the Sun.
 Still the planet was misbehaving.

-To simulate the planet observations at the time, I'm going to use vsop2013 ephemerides.
+To simulate the planet observations at the time (whicjh I don't have), I'm going to use vsop2013 ephemerides.

+   vsop2013 for Delphi.
+See: https://github.com/omarreis/vsop2013/

-Leapfrog integration will be used to simulate the calculations Verrier and Adams had.
+Leapfrog integration of gravity forces will be used to simulate the calculations Verrier and Adams had.
 Not sure how they worked the integration.
+Certainly with painfull hand calculations.

-If there is a record of these I don't know  :o| Planets unknown at the time (Neptune and Pluto) will be excluded from integration in this exercise.
+Planets unknown at the time (Neptune and Pluto) will be excluded from integration in this exercise.

    See leapfrog integration app read-me: